OK Computer (TV series)

-OK Computer is an Indian absurdist philosophical science fiction comedy television series on Disney+ Hotstar created and directed by Pooja Shetty and Neil Pagedar, who also wrote the script along with Anand Gandhi.
+OK Computer is an Indian absurdist science fiction comedy television series on Disney+ Hotstar created and directed by Pooja Shetty and Neil Pagedar, who co-wrote the script along with Anand Gandhi.
 Gandhi and his team also produced the series through the studio Memesys Culture Lab.
 The series stars Radhika Apte, Vijay Varma, Rasika Dugal, Jackie Shroff, Kani Kusruti, and Ullas Mohan and began streaming on Disney+ Hotstar from 26 March 2021.

 The title is a reference to a line from the Douglas Adams' novel, The Hitchhiker's Guide to the Galaxy, with the phrase 'OK Computer' being popularized by the English rock band Radiohead.